Eugene is an avid gardener and has been passionate about growing things for over 40 years.

-This hub provides some tips on buying push or walk behind rotary gasoline (petrol) lawn mowers.
-It is by no means a comprehensive guide, but gives you some ideas about what to look out for when you go to a dealer or homestore and are confronted by the various models on display.
+This guide provides tips on buying push or walk-behind rotary gasoline (petrol) lawn mowers.
+It is by no means a comprehensive guide but gives you some ideas about what to look out for when you go to a dealer or home store and are confronted by all the models on display.

-A reel (also known as cylinder) mower without an engine is fine for a small area.
-You can use it to cut a larger area also and it provides great exercise and is likely in addition to strengthen your arms and back muscles.
-However it is by no means easy!
-Well at least I don't think so.
+A reel (also known as a cylinder) mower without an engine is fine for a small area.
+You can use it to cut a larger area also and it provides great exercise; it's likely to strengthen your arms and back muscles.
+However, it is by no means easy!
+Well, at least I don't think so.
 I haven't used one of these for thirty years and can't recall seeing anyone using one in the recent past.
 I have one buried in the shed somewhere and I must resurrect it and see how difficult it would be to cut the lawn after all these years!

 Reel mowers must be used on relatively short grass.
 Long and/or wet grass tends to clog them.
 They cut the grass by shearing it, just like a pair of scissors.
-The blades rotate and make contact with a bottom blade called the sole plate and these blades must be kept sharp and not rub tightly against this plate, otherwise pushing the machine becomes a chore.
-Regular lubrication is necessary also.
+The blades rotate and make contact with a bottom blade called the soleplate and these blades must be kept sharp and not rub tightly against this plate, otherwise pushing the machine becomes a chore.
+Regular lubrication is also necessary.

 You can of course buy a reel mower powered by an engine.
 This type of mower is what is used to give the fine finish on golf courses and sports playing fields.
 They are considerably more expensive than a rotary mower and just like their unpowered counterparts, don't take kindly to very long grass.